This quick guide will equip you with everything you need to know to get the most out of MyArchitectAI.

 MyArchitectAI currently accepts .jpg, .jpeg, .png, and .webp file formats.

-You can upload an interior or exterior CAD design export, sketch, or even a render you'd like to improve.
+You can upload an interior or exterior CAD design export, sketch, or a render you'd like to improve or edit.

 To ensure the best results, you should remove any objects or shapes that you don’t want to see in your rendering.
 This is because our AI engine detects lines and shapes so e.g. dimension lines could be interpreted as lamp posts.

-Once your input image is ready, upload it in the app, and let’s start creating.
+Once your input image is ready, select what you'd like to do, and let’s start creating.

-This is our most versatile engine, optimized for visualizing both CAD designs and hand-drawn sketches.
+Render is our most versatile engine, optimized for visualizing both CAD designs and hand-drawn sketches (and in some cases also enhancing renders from other tools).

 It preserves colors, materials, and textures from your uploads, while also letting you add landscapes, adjust lighting, and change the weather.